Chapter 7: The Shera

 When we returned to the present, Vincent and Shelke were still staring at one another, and Shelke says “Why were her data fragments responding?” implying that that was her flashbacks, and not Vincent’s, and that the “the doctor’s” data in her “neural network” was Lucrecia’s.

 Reeve came in through the door, telling Vincent that he’s taken his pep talk to heart and is ready to fight, and he asks Vincent if he’s sure he found all of the Omega Report in Mission 5.
-Vincent says “I’m sure,” even though you were perfectly able to collect only one of the four and then just walk out, so at least we know that Vincent is good at the art of bullshit.
-Reeve tells us that they must be missing some pieces (as I’ve already spoiled), but he’s not just talking about the four pieces of text the player gets to read from the menu.
+Vincent says “I’m sure,” even though you were perfectly able to collect only one of the four parts and then just walk out, so at least we know that Vincent is good at the art of bullshit.
+Reeve tells us that they must be missing some pieces (the ones you collect in later missions, as I’ve already spoiled), but he’s not just talking about the four pieces of text the player gets to read from the menu.
 It seems the Omega Report also contains special data that you can only access if you have all eight files, as though it were an old install file divided across 8 floppy disks (and a whole 10MB of data!).
 Thankfully, Shelke seems to have changed sides entirely by now, and she says what we’ve guessed: the Lucrecia’s memories have been implanted in her mind, and that she might be able to use that data to restore the Omega Report.
-She also says that she’s been having trouble burying Lucrecia’s personality, supposedly because her sample of memories is incomplete, and she hopes that by completing the Report, she might regain control of her mind, which I guess is as good a patch of sci-fi bullshit as anything.
+She also says that she’s been having trouble burying Lucrecia’s personality, supposedly a side effect of her memories being incomplete, and she hopes that by completing the Report, she might regain control of her mind, which I guess is as good a patch of sci-fi bullshit as anything.

 Yuffie then calls Vincent and Reeve to come up to the surface, where she reveals that Cid has just arrived in the Shera… along with an entire fleet of similar airships, here to join the assault on Deepground’s headquarters.